lamaxko/Pairs-Trading-Strategy/README.md

 ## Visualization Notebooks

-Detailed visualizations of the trading strategies in Jupyter notebooks located in the `Code` folder:
+Detailed visualizations of the trading strategies are provided in Jupyter notebooks located in the root directory:

+- `00_EvalBacktest.ipynb`: Evaluation of backtest results for the strategies.
+- `01_VisDistanceMethod.ipynb`: Visualization of the Distance Method.
-- `VisCointegrationMethod.ipynb`: Visualization of the Cointegration Method.
+- `02_VisCointegrationMethod.ipynb`: Visualization of the Cointegration Method.
-- `VisCopulasMethod.ipynb`: Visualization of the Copulas Method.
+- `03_VisCopulasMethod.ipynb`: Visualization of the Copulas Method.

+## Methods

+Implementation of trading strategies:

-- `VisDistanceMethod.ipynb`: Visualization of the Distance Method.
+- `DistanceMethod.py`: Implements the Distance Method strategy.
+- `CointegrationMethod.py`: Implements the Cointegration Method strategy.
+- `CopulasMethod.py`: Implements the Copulas Method strategy.

 ## Helper Functions

 The repository provides helper functions organized in the `Helpers` directory:

-- `FunctHelpers.py`: Utility functions for calculating values and metrics used in various methods.
+- `BacktestHelpers.py`: Functions specific to backtesting the strategies.
+- `DataHelpers.py`: Functions to handle and manipulate data.
+- `ModuleHelpers.py`: General utility functions that support various aspects of the strategies.
-- `PlotHelpers.py`: Assists in plotting the outputs within the visualization notebooks.
+- `PlotHelpers.py`: Functions that assist in plotting the outputs within the visualization notebooks.
-- `TstMethods.py`: Implementation of the three methods in a Python file without visualization, used in backtesting.

 ## Backtesting (IN PROGRESS NOT FINISHED)

-- `EvalBacktest.ipynb`: Utilizes the functions from `TstMethods.py`.
-The backtest assesses the performance of the three Methods across multiple overlapping periods.
-(12-month calibration and a 6-month trading period)
+Backtesting evaluates the performance of the three Methods over multiple overlapping periods (12-month calibration and 6-month trading period):

+- `EvalBacktest.ipynb`: Notebook that utilizes the functions from the `Methods` folder to perform backtesting.

 ---

-**Note**: Project is under development and not finished
+**Note**: The project is under development and not all components are final.